OldMate6288/Pico-W-Various-LCD-Setups/Waveshare 1.14 LCD V2/README.md

 HOW TO SETUP:

-1. Change SSID and PASSWORD to your router settings
+1. Change SSID and PASSWORD in wificfg.py
-2. Edit website however you like
+2. Save 'wificfg.py' to Pico
-3. Save file to Pico as main.py
+3. Save 'Waveshare 1.14 LCD V2.py' to Pico as 'main.py'
+4. Restart Pico and hopefully everything should work fine!

 Super simple to setup.